Spring is here at last and spring cleaning is a tried and true ritual!

 I’d love to know and so would others in our community.
 Your solution may be just what someone else needs, so please share your best mental de-cluttering tip in the comments below or on the Heartspoken Facebook Page.

-Decluttering is clearly a recurring issue for me, because I’ve written about it in the past.
+The need to declutter, whether it’s spring or not, is clearly a recurring issue for me because I’ve written about it in the past.
 If this is a topic you feel called to explore, you might enjoy these earlier posts:

 - “Find Yourself When You Remove the Clutter”